Global Dust Spikes, Greenland Ice Sheet, Paleoclimate Indicators and collapse of Civilizations All Correlate to Date of Noah's Flood

 3. Note that the author attributes the sediments in the Gulf of Oman to "dust" blown in from neighboring land areas, thus the conclusion that it indicates a great drought.

 4. Note the observation that the settlements remained abandoned for nearly 300 years.

 Applying the same data to a different thesis, I submit that following a global flood the Earth would have experienced catastrophic drought conditions shortly after the waters abated, and the dust anomaly is evidence of this.
 It can be argued that it was not the drought that caused the sudden abandonment of the Akkadian Empire settlements - it was Noah's flood that caused it by drowning out the inhabitants.
 The drought conditions, which would have followed the flood because much of the Earth's vegetation had perished, leaving little or nothing with living root systems to hold the soil down, would be predictable.
 The settlements would have remained abandoned for many years until the descendants of Noah's family multiplied and began to spread out across the Earth.
 Eventually they would have migrated back into the area and occupied it when conditions were again favorable for sustaining an agricultural based city-state.
-A similar example of post-flood repopulation can be interpreted from the recent findings that "Ancient Europeans mysteriously vanished 4,500 years ago."

 If this were the true scenario, then those climate effects would be almost global and there would be similar climate and dust anomalies elsewhere on Earth corresponding to the same historical time frame.
 There is just such evidence found in the ice cores extracted from Mount Kilimanjaro in Africa and across the Atlantic in the Huascaran glacier, which is high in the Peruvian Andes of the southern hemisphere.